Skip to main content

 Head to Chinatown and eat

 Screw tradition and head to Chinatown to chow down on some Chinese food; most places are open as usual.
 Or simply enjoy the area while there aren’t as many tourists around.
+Watch our video on how to spend the day in Chinatown.

 The Christmas lights at Regents Street overlooking the London traffic